Dr Rollins is a member of the American Academy of Ozonotherapy and has done advanced training in the use of ozone.

 How is ozone administered?

-Injecting ozone into joints or soft tissue will help stimulate healing and regeneration as well as reduce or eliminate pain.
+Ozone injection directly into joints or soft tissue will help stimulate healing and regeneration as well as reduce or eliminate pain.
 Nearly any joint or injury can be treated.
 A nutrient solution is first injection followed by ozone gas.
 The procedure takes less than 15 minutes and is virtually painless.
 Most patients report an immediate 50-75% reduction in pain.
 After a few weeks the pain is typically 20-30% better, and so on with each successive injection until the pain is gone.
 Usually this takes only 3-5 treatments a few weeks apart.
 With severe chronic pain maintenance injections 3-4 times/year are usually necessary.